 They’re a bit of a craze right now so I thought I’d get in on the action and get a spiralizer!
 I do like a gadget but this is one that I think I may actually use as I’m expecting a glut of courgettes from the garden this summer and if you haven’t heard of courgetti spaghetti then where have you been?

-I had a look on the high-street and there’s actually a wide range to choose from, with varying budgets, but as usual I took to the internet and opted for the one pictured above for £6.93 and free delivery.
+I had a look on the high-street and there’s actually a wide range to choose from, with varying budgets, but as usual I took to the internet and opted for a cheap one that cost around £6.

 Does it work?